Create Your Succession Bench with the Succession Bench Template

 * level A: succession candidates ready for role in less than 3 years

 * level B: individuals ready for role in 3 to 5 years

 * level C: potential successors ready for role in more than 5 years

 Use the Progress to Succession Position columns to track progress over time.
 Indicate the dates at which a candidate enters each level, tracking when they move from Level C to B, and from Level B to A. This can give you a sense of an individual’s progression timeline, as well as the speed at which your organization typically trains and develops employees.
 This information can be useful for populating your Talent Progress Scorecard.

 Although an individual may be a good future candidate for a role, they may require experience in other positions first.
 This is especially true of Level C candidates.
 For example, a department manager may show potential as a future C-suite executive, but may need to spend some time as a vice president or associate director first.
 Use this space to indicate the current and the next position for a candidate, and their readiness for their next role in the ladder to progressing toward the focal role.

 The Succession Bench should be seen as a living document, with candidates moving up or down levels as appropriate.
-To learn more about how to use the Succession Bench effectively, click here.
-As you train your succession candidates using Individual Development Plans, be sure to revisit this worksheet and update it as needed.
+To learn more about how to use the Succession Bench effectively, click here, visit our succession bench page As you train your succession candidates using Individual Development Plans, be sure to revisit this worksheet and update it as needed.